François de Cossé, 11th Duke of Brissac: Marriage and later life

-He married Mathilde Renée de Crussol d'Uzès (1875–1908), the daughter of the 12th Duke of Uzès and Anne de Rochechouart de Mortemart, on 4 November 1894.
-They resided at the Château de Brissac in Brissac-Quincé, Maine-et-Loire, France.
+On 4 November 1894, he married Mathilde Renée de Crussol d'Uzès (1875–1908).
+She was the younger daughter of the 12th Duke of Uzès and his wife, Anne de Rochechouart de Mortemart.
+They resided at the Château de Brissac in Brissac-Quincé, France.

-He died in 1944.
-He was succeeded as Duke of Brissac by his son, Pierre de Cossé Brissac.
+The 11th Duke of Brissac died in 1944.
+He was succeeded in the ducal title by his son, Pierre de Cossé.